Public Health Policy in Practice

 - Analyze, explain and discuss the Swedish health care system and welfare state

-- Compare the Swedish system with other European and high-income countries, such as the US and Canada
+- Compare the Swedish system with other European and high-income countries

 - Compare and discuss different policy options for addressing current public health challenges in Sweden

-- Discuss the use of research and economic evaluation in setting health policy
+- Discuss the use of health economics in setting health policy

 Different teaching formats will be used.
 The course may be a mix of interactive lectures, class discussions, group work, student presentations and peer feedback.
 A major part of the course will be based on debating issues, and students are expected to engage actively in oral presentations, discussions, group work and exercises.